Workshops

 Past Workshops

-The brilliant Jenn Ashworth was one of our most enjoyable Meet the Professional guests last year, so it seemed like a great idea to invite her back to SWC and ask her to run a workshop for us.
-WE’re extremely excited she said yes.
+The brilliant Jenn Ashworth was one of our most enjoyable Meet the Professional guests in 2021, so it seemed like a great idea to invite her back to SWC and ask her to run a workshop for us.
+We loved this idiosyncratic and highly-acclaimed novelist, essayist and short story writer for a series of gentle workshop prompts aimed at helping you bring creativity, structure and surprise to your short fiction.

 Jenn is a Professor of Creative Writing at the University of Lancashire in the UK and is a wonderful communicator of all aspects of the art we love to pursue.
-This is a one-off opportunity to write alongside and learn from a highly individual craftsperson of wide-ranging experience.

 Photo © Martin Figura

-‘Growth Mindset For Writers’ with Brigid Whoriskey
+11. January 2022 – ‘Growth Mindset for Writers’ with Brigid Whoriskey

 How often do you promise yourself that you are going to set aside time to write, but never do?
 How challenging do you find it to make time for your writing and, honestly, how well do you utilize that time?
 Do you set clear writing goals?
 Do you constantly worry if your writing is good enough?
 How do you pluck up the courage to send off a submission?
 How do you cope with receiving yet another rejection letter from a publisher?
 How do you maintain the focus and positive mindset to keep moving towards achieving your ultimate goal of publication?

-‘Beginnings’ with Joanna Nadin
+7. November 2021 – ‘Beginnings’ with Joanna Nadian

 Joanna holds a doctorate in young adult fiction and is a senior lecturer in creative writing at Bristol University.
 Her books for children include the ‘Flying Fergus’ series, which she co-wrote with 6-times Olympic gold medal winning cyclist Sir Chris Hoy.
 Her tough but life-affirming young adult novel, ‘Joe All Alone’, has been made into a BAFTA-winning, Emmy- nominated BBC TV drama.
 Her novel for adult readers ‘The Queen of Bloody Everything’ was longlisted for the Guardian newspaper’s Not The Booker award.